 1. Not brushing long enough – everyone should brush for at least 2 minutes twice per day, dividing the mouth into four sections that each receive 30 seconds of care.

-2. Brushing too hard – Brushing too hard or more than three times per day can actually have a detrimental effect to your enamel, wearing it down and exposing your teeth to potential decay.
+2. Brushing too hard – Brushing too hard or more than three times per day can actually have a detrimental effect on your enamel, wearing it down and exposing your teeth to potential decay.

 3. Using the same toothbrush for too long – We should all replace our toothbrushes every 3-4 months to ensure that the bristles don’t lose their flexibility or fray apart.